Tarek And Christina Split: ‘Flip Or Flop’ Cheating And Nanny Scandals Ended Marriage?

 “Tarek saw [Christina El Moussa]’s phone and [believed] there was some inappropriate texting going on between Christina and Gary,” the insider claimed, adding that the ordeal resulted in Tarek fleeing their home with a gun.

 In a statement to FOX 411 in response to the rumors, Tarek and Christina El Moussa’s rep said, “People should focus on real issues that affect their life and now get bogged down by tabloid distractions.”

 The rep also confirmed that both Tarek and Christina El Moussa have dated other people since they split several months ago, but at this point, neither party is ready to announce a relationship.

-Since their break up, Tarek and Christina El Moussa have been seen together multiple times but when it came to the recent holidays, they reportedly spent Christmas and New Year’s apart.
-Although both Tarek and Christina El Moussa appeared to see their kids on Christmas, Tarek remained in Southern California for the New Year’s holiday while Christina El Moussa traveled to Park City, Utah with friends.
+Since their break-up, Tarek and Christina El Moussa have been seen together multiple times, but when it came to the recent holidays, they reportedly spent Christmas and New Year’s Eve apart.
+Although both Tarek and Christina El Moussa appeared to see their kids on Christmas, Tarek remained in Southern California for the New Year’s holiday while Christina El Moussa traveled to Park City, Utah, with friends.

 Around the time Christina El Moussa was first linked to Gary Anderson, Tarek El Moussa was tied to his kids’ former nanny.
 In mid-December, days after confirming his split from Christina, Tarek was said to have dated Alyssa Logan, who he first hired to care for his kids.
 According to a TMZ report, Tarek fired Alyssa a short time into her employment after he began to have feelings for her, but just weeks into their alleged relationship, they reportedly called it quits.